A guide to removing content from Google

 Before we look at how a request for online content to be removed could be made, let’s identify the reasons why businesses and individuals want to have more control over Google search results.

-Given that all of the above will form the basis of online search results, it’s easy to see why a business or involved individual might want to remove content from Google.
+Since all these factors influence online search results, it’s clear why a business or individual might want to remove harmful content from Google.

 Right now, a third of business owners say that negative content showing up on high-ranking sites is impacting search engine results.
 And this is having a negative impact on their reputation and the bottom line.